3 Things To Help You Heal From Betrayal Trauma

 Adam: And for most women something like this actually feels worse than a death because it is not a concrete loss because the person is still there and oftentimes there is this hope that maybe he’ll change, maybe he’ll figure things out, maybe he will ‘come back from the dead,’ if you will.

 Anne: Well in a lot of cases they don’t know.
 This is not something you announce to the whole neighborhood.
 I do because that’s my personality, but most women don’t.
 They are not in the situation to be able to do that.
-Usually don’t want their neighbors to know that their husband was just arrested, like mine was.
-So if there are listeners right now listening and they think ‘I want a box, that would really help me feel less isolated right now.’
+They, usually, don’t want their neighbors to know that their husband was just arrested, like mine was.
+If there are listeners, right now, listening and they think ‘I want a box, that would really help me feel less isolated right now.’
 How can they get one?

 We have the gatekeepers who know the needs of the community and have the support so they can pass those out.
 We want to do this in a way that we’re not just throwing boxes out there to whomever, we want to do this in a way that we’re getting it into the hands of the right people, through trusted channels.
 We are very cautious about that.

 Adam: Right, absolutely.
-And the very fact that this community or religious leader is getting a handful of boxes is indicative of the fact that there’s something else they could be offering or doing that they are just not aware of.
-So we’ll immediately come in and provide that education for them so that they understand trauma.
+The very fact that this community or religious leader is getting a handful of boxes is indicative of the fact that there’s something else they could be offering or doing that they are just not aware of.
+We’ll immediately come in and provide that education for them so that they understand trauma.